 Employing its signature visual encyclopedia style, DK introduces readers to 44 children from around the world.
 A big picture of the child (often wearing her school uniform, sports uniform or some culturally significant article of clothing) is accompanied by many small visuals of her family, hobbies, and favorite foods.
 A brief write-up mentions significant details like religion or key national holidays.
 Each page has plenty of beautiful photos to study — but my favorite part was seeing each child’s name, written in his own handwriting.
 This book could help children pray for the nations: Each day, read about one child and then pray for that child’s country.

-As you check off your Christmas shopping list, the gifts you give can also help send more missionaries to the unreached.
 When you buy through smile.amazon.com, a portion of your purchase price is donated to SEND, at no additional cost to you.
 Thank you for supporting SEND, even as you shop!